-KPMG LLP served as our independent registered public accounting firm for the 2014 and 2013 fiscal years and has been selected to serve in that capacity for us for the 2015 fiscal year.
+KPMG LLP served as our independent registered public accounting firm for the 2015 and 2014 fiscal years and has been selected to serve in that capacity for us for the 2016 fiscal year.
 It is anticipated that representatives of KPMG LLP will be present at the Annual Meeting and will have an opportunity to make a statement, if they desire to do so, and to respond to any appropriate inquiries of the shareholders or their representatives.

-Set forth below are the fees paid or accrued for the services of KPMG LLP during 2014 and 2013:
+Set forth below are the fees paid or accrued for the services of KPMG LLP during 2015 and 2014:

-2014 2013
+2015 2014

-Audit fees \$609,425 \$654,776
+Audit fees \$565,000 \$609,425

 Audit-related fees

-Tax fees 214,100 219,438
+Tax fees 178,785 214,100

 All other fees

-Total \$823,525 \$874,214
+Total \$743,785 \$823,525

-Audit fees for 2014 and 2013 consist primarily of professional services rendered to us or various audits of limited liability companies in which we hold equity interests.
-Such audit services include audits of financial statements, audit of our annual management assessment of the effectiveness of internal control over financial reporting in 2014 and 2013 (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements, and audit services provided in connection with regulatory filings.
-Included in the 2014 and 2013 audit fees were audit services incurred in connection with an atthe-market equity issuance program which commenced during 2013.
+Audit fees for 2015 and 2014 consist primarily of professional services rendered to us or various audits of limited liability companies in which we hold equity interests.
+Such audit services include audits of financial statements, audit of the effectiveness of internal control over financial reporting (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements, and audit services provided in connection with regulatory filings.
+Included in the 2014 audit fees were services incurred in connection with an at-the-market equity issuance program which commenced during 2013.

-Tax fees for professional services rendered in 2014 and 2013 consisted of the preparation of federal and state income tax returns and consultation on various tax matters related to us or limited liability companies in which we hold equity interests.
+Tax fees for professional services rendered in 2015 and 2014 consisted of the preparation of federal and state income tax returns and consultation on various tax matters related to us or limited liability companies in which we hold equity interests.